Lectins

 • Hinder nutrient absorption

-• Cause gastrointestinal upset when raw
+• Cause gastrointestinal upset in raw form

 • Activate immune response